How to Apply for a Texas Learner's Permit: A Step-by-Step Guide

 Schedule a DPS Appointment and Take the Exam

 After completing the application, the next step is to schedule a DPS appointment online or at your local office.
 Be sure to check availability, as some locations may have longer wait times.
+If you didn't take the permit test online during your training, you will take it at the DPS.

 On the day of your appointment, bring your documents, proof of identity and any other important items.
 Once at the DPS office, confirm your appointment and prepare for the exam.

-The first exam is a written knowledge test covering state driving laws, vehicle operation and safety.
+The exam is a written knowledge test covering state driving laws, vehicle operation and safety.
 You'll also take a vision test to ensure you meet the basic driving qualifications.

 After successfully passing both the vision and written exam, you'll pay the fees and then receive a restricted learner's permit.
 This permit allows you to drive with a licensed adult in the car and practice for the road test.
 Your official permit will arrive within a few days.